lstein/mythfs-perl/README.md

  $ <b>fusermount -u /tmp/mythfs</b>
 </pre>

-Note do NOT try to kill the mythfs.pl process.
+NOTE: Do NOT try to kill the mythfs.pl process.
 This will only cause a hung filesystem that needs to be unmounted with fusermount.

 There are a number of options that you can pass to mythfs.pl,